ericholscher/ericholscher.com/site/blog/2019/sep/19/helping-first-time-conference-attendees-with-welcome-wagon.rst

 * Venue tours the evening before and morning of the conference
 * We also invite the attendees to ask the Welcome Wagon team questions any time throughout the conference

-These events allow us to meet with new community members in-person at the conferences.
+The goal of these events is to introduce the Welcome Wagon team to people, as well as to explain how the conference and community works.
-We are able to explain to them in a different format a bit more about how to get the most out of the conference.
+Attendees will ask the Welcome Wagon team questions throughout the conference, because they know their faces and that they will be helpful.

 Run a Welcome Wagon
 -------------------